lbryio/spec/index.md

 #### Fee

 Information on how to pay for the content.
 It includes the address that will receive the payment (the _fee address_), the the amount to be paid, and the currency.
-Only LBC and USD currencies are supported, though others may be added in the future.

 Example fee: